Touch and Gesture

 - Touch Development Tools

-Microchip’s GestIC® technology is a patented 3D sensor technology that utilizes an electric field (E-field) for advanced proximity sensing.
-It allows the development of new user interface applications by supporting the detection, tracking and classification of a user’s hand or finger motion in free space.
+GestIC® technology is a patented 3D sensor technology that utilizes an electric field (E-field) for advanced proximity sensing that can detect, track and classify a user’s hand or finger motion in free space.
+This technology allows you to create modern and user-friendly user interfaces quickly and easily for a variety of embedded applications.